 Making Community Connections (MC2) Mission:

-MC2 schools work effectively with families, community members, and social service agencies to solve real problems and enable each individual student to become empowered with the knowledge and skills to use his or her voice effectively and with integrity in co-creating our world.
+MC2 works effectively with families, community members, and social service agencies to solve real problems and enable each individual student to become empowered with the knowledge and skills to use his or her voice effectively and with integrity in co-creating our world.
 Students graduate from MC2 as stewards of the public global world.
 They have the will, skill, capacity and knowledge to contribute to the greater good, and are ready for college, career, and life.

 High quality learning for all students